aticu/pre/README.md

     - Nested `cfg_attr` attributes are not supported, so `#[cfg_attr(unix,
       cfg_attr(target_endian = "little", assure(...)))]` is currently not recognized by pre.
-- There are multiple limitations for functions and methods defined in a module which is annotated with the [`extern_crate` attribute](https://docs.rs/pre/0.1.0/pre/attr.extern_crate.html) or has a parent that is:
+- There are multiple limitations for functions and methods defined in a module which is annotated with the [`extern_crate` attribute] or has a parent that is:
     - Calls to such functions/methods call the original function/method for the original type, which means that preconditions are not taken into consideration.
-Use the [`forward` attribute](https://docs.rs/pre/0.1.0/pre/attr.forward.html#impl-call) to check the preconditions on these calls.
+Use the [`forward` attribute][forward impl] to check the preconditions on these calls.
     - Because of the way they are implemented, it's currently possible for the name of these functions to clash with names in their surrounding module.
 This is unlikely to occur in regular usage, but possible.
 If you encounter such a case, please open an issue